Advance Sustainable Practices in Live Music

 As a response, the CLMA is currently undertaking a national initiative to assess the impacts of weather-related disruptions on live music events in Canada and build on those findings to develop a robust Climate Contingency Roadmap, composed of practical, accessible tools to plan for and respond to climate disruptions.

-The final Climate Contingency Roadmap is planned to be comprised of five core elements:
+The final Climate Contingency Roadmap is planned to be composed of five core elements:

 • Site Selection and Climate Preparedness Toolkit